avis-router/avis/trunk/c/README.txt

 Supported Platforms
 ======================================================================

-The client library is written in portable C and is actively tested on Mac OS X, Linux, Solaris (5.9 and later), and Microsoft Windows XP.
+The client library is written in portable C and is actively supported on Mac OS X (10.4 and 10.5), Linux (Fedora Core 3 onwards), Solaris (5.9 and later), and Microsoft Windows (XP and later).
 It can be built from the command line using the GNU automake-based build scripts, or using the projects provided for the Apple Xcode and Microsoft Visual Studio 2005 IDE's.

 Distribution Layout